harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 ## Communities I started

 The basis for my career and one of the things I find most powerful is community.
 The beginning of COVID-19 was no different.
-I was able to build, participate, and be a part of some amazing communities.
+I was able to build, participate, and be a part of some unique communities.

 What was different, though, was the venue.
 Most of the communities I started existed first on WhatsApp and then spun off into other platforms.
 WhatsApp (although owned by facebook - big downside) is very good for group messaging.
 It is fast, light, and easy to use.
 More importantly, it is international.
 In the beginning, all of these communities were global communities.

-My friend, Tricia Wang, descibed the use of chat apps as communities best in her piece about [Chinese COVID-19 communities on WeChat](https://www.buzzfeednews.com/article/triciawang/a-lesson-from-the-people-of-wuhan-community-hyper-local).
-The online Chinese communities did this well before we did.
+My friend, Tricia Wang, described the use of chat apps as communities best in her piece about [Chinese COVID-19 communities on WeChat](https://www.buzzfeednews.com/article/triciawang/a-lesson-from-the-people-of-wuhan-community-hyper-local).
+We had stumbled across it purely by accident.
+Still, we were able to build upon the previous work that Tricia had outlined in the end.

 ### COVID-1919: real info only (active)
 - Created: 1/21/2020